Facebook launching app that pays users for data on app usage

-SAN FRANCISCO — Facebook is launching an app that will pay users to share information with the social media giant about which apps they’re using.
+SAN FRANCISCO — Facebook on Tuesday launched an app that will pay users to share information with the social media giant about which apps they’re using.

-The company previously rolled out two similar apps.
-But both were shut down after drawing criticism for infringing on privacy, and one was cited for violating Apple’s App Store terms of agreement.
+The company previously rolled out two similar apps that tracked what activities people did on their phones.
+But both were shut down after drawing criticism for infringing on privacy and for violating Apple’s App Store guidelines.

-Facebook says the new app, called Study, is different than the previous two.
-And it is only available on the Google Play Store.
+Facebook said the new app, called Study, is different than the previous two and was built from scratch.
+And it is only available on the Google Play Store, though Facebook said it might work to expand it to iOS in the future.

-Facebook says the new app will collect information about which apps people are using and for how long.
-It will not track passwords.
+The new app will collect information about which apps people are using and for how long, including which app features are used — giving Facebook valuable insight into how people use its competitors’ services.

+Facebook said it will not track passwords or account IDs and it will periodically remind people that the app is collecting their data.

+A previous market-research app from the company, called Research, got in hot water earlier this year when a report found that teens were using it and it was sidestepping Apple’s guidelines.
+Apple booted it from its app store and Facebook eventually shut it down completely.

 But some privacy experts are concerned users will still not know exactly what information they are sending.